Riho Lahi

 Riho Lahi (27 October 1904 – 23 April 1995) was an Estonian writer, journalist and cartoonist, probably best known by his fictional character Kihva Värdi.

 Lahi was born Richard-Heinrich Lahi in Võhma, Viljandi County.

 Kihva Värdi

 Kihva Värdi, supposedly born Ferdinand Kihv, was a well-known Estonian fictional character developed by Lahi.
 Kihva Värdi has been cited as a possible inspiration for the later fictional character of similar genre, Kärna Ärni.
 The character, active in the early decades of Soviet occupation of Estonia, regularly "wrote" editorials in a number of Estonian newspapers, commenting, in a humorous and censorship-tolerated way, on current political issues.
 His editorials have also been published in book form.

-Värdi practiced a characteristic, well-recognisable in his era, writing style most prominent for consistently neglecting to join compound words, which are rather frequent in Estonian language.
+Värdi practiced a characteristic, well-recognisable in his era, writing style most prominent for consistently neglecting to join compound words, which are rather frequent in Estonian.
 This and other stylistic cues paint him as middle-aged and poorly educated (or, as presented by Soviet authorities, "proletarian") man.
-This aura of proletarianism afforded Lahi some extra leeway in manœuvring through Soviet censorship.
+This aura of proletarianism afforded Lahi some extra leeway in maneuvering through Soviet censorship.